raymondchua/raymondchua.github.io/_pages/mentorship.md

 title: Mentorship
 description: Below is a list of the brilliant students I've had the privilege of mentoring through internships that not only focus on real-world applications but also encompass research components where no previous approaches exist.
   My role has involved advising both the interns and, occasionally, the companies on potential machine learning models, forming pipelines for data collection, model building, and performance evaluation.
-  Each project showcases our collaborative effort towards pioneering solutions in the field.
 nav: true
 nav_order: 6
 ---